digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/app-builder/canvas.md

 title: Canvas
 ---

-Canvas is the center area of the ToolJet app builder where the application is built.
+Canvas is the center area of the JumpStart app builder where the application is built.
 You arrange the **components** by dragging them from the Components library(right-sidebar).

 <div style={{textAlign: 'center'}}>